RoverPlatform/rover-android/rover/src/main/kotlin/io/rover/rover/services/concurrency/README.md

 # Rover μReactive

-A very tiny framework for handling asynchronocity and concurrency in a functional style within our SDK, to avoid a big, complicated dependency like RxJava.
+A very tiny library within our SDK for handling asynchronocity and concurrency in a functional style akin to Reactive Extensions, to avoid a big, complicated dependency like RxJava.